swarm-game/swarm/CONTRIBUTING.md

    rather than working in your own fork.
 For more information, see [I have push access to the Swarm repository, now what?](#i-have-push-access-to-the-swarm-repository-now-what).

+As a note, if you want to use the Stack tool with [HLS](https://github.com/haskell/haskell-language-server), check the `hie.yaml.stack` file.
+Pure Cabal should work fine with the defaults, but you might want to [add a GHC flag](https://haskell-language-server.readthedocs.io/en/latest/features.html) to build docs into `cabal.project.local`.

 ### Conventions

 We follow a few conventions to help keep everyone on the same page.